benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/signal-demo/README.md

 ![Plot of signal chunks, overlayed trial after trial.](signal_plotter.png "Plot of signal chunks")

-The trials will update about every 10 seconds (in `gui` mode Pyramid can simulate delay while reading from data files.)
+The trials will update every few seconds as trials occur (in `gui` mode Pyramid can simulate delay while reading from data files.)